ambewas/react-style-hoc/README.md

 The direct benefit of which is that it becomes possible to create reusable HOCs for styling.

+This is probably not a very useful example for 'looks-and-feel' styles (everything 'inside the component box') - but more for things that have to do with positioning.
+Separating those two concerns is a good idea in any case, and this provides you with a tool to do so.

 A simple example would be to define a flex centerer, which would look something like this:

 ```